 Holland Lops and Lionheads need to be able to take at least two hops and to be able to stand up in their bunny home.
 Our bunnies are used to being In larger cages with the addition of plenty of exercise.

-The link below is an option for a habitat that we like because of the drawers that pull out from both levels for easier cleaning .
-You can remove the ramp, the bunnies are able to jump between levels.
+We like the other habitat WAY better because we feel it’s more social and your bunny will bond better with you.
+However, the link below is an option.
+It has drawers that pull out from both levels for easier cleaning .
+You should remove the ramp, the bunnies are able to jump between levels and the ramp just takes up space.
 Our bunnies are indoor bunnies and we use this type of hutch indoors.
 However, this hutch could be used temporarily outdoors if put in a safe and temperature friendly place.

 You will want to get a jumbo sized litter box to make cleaning easier.
 We recommend this one which is inexpensive and is the only one we’ve found that keeps bunnies’ little feet clean.
 We especially like this litter box for Lionheads because things can get stuck in theit long fur.
 We use kiln dried pine pellets for litter.
 (Don’t use clay based kitty litter as it is dangerous for bunnies’ health.
 Pine shavings can contain oils that irritate bunnies’ eyes and potentially their digestive systems.)
 Bunnies will choose the corner that they want their litter box in and will notify you by making a mess in that corner.
 Don’t try to fight it, just move the litter box to that corner and all will be well!
 Sometimes it’s best to start with the litter box right under where the feeder is hung because bunnies actually like to eat and poop at the same time.
 If your bunny has an accident, sop it up and put it in the litter box and they will get the idea.
 If you are letting your bunny hop around the house, enlarge their area slowly as they can get confused as to where their litter box is at first!
 See our FAQ’s for a link to an article on litter training.